 A “show or hide chart values” feature is one of the many ways to better manage blended data.
 With a show or hide chart values feature, charts containing more than one dataset are presented with a dynamic legend at the bottom.
 With a simple click on a dataset variable, the data point will be excluded from the charts.
 This includes the ignored selected data in all calculations of totals or accumulations in your charts.

-All you do is deselect the one campaign in the legend you don’t want to view, and that campaign data will disappear from all the related data visualizations.
-Imagine trying to do this in Excel!
+All you do is deselect the categories in the legend you don’t want to view, and that data will disappear from all the related data visualizations, so you will see a chart like this:

 7) Dashboard Widget Linking

 Your business doesn’t live in a vacuum, and neither should your dashboards.
 Each dashboard created should be a live snapshot of your business.
 Combining and connecting these snapshots takes your BI to the next level.

-Modern dashboard software, like datapine is helping to drive business with real-time interactive dashboards.
+Modern interactive dashboard software, like datapine, is helping to drive business with real-time interactive dashboards.
 This software is easier to use than spreadsheet programs and provides a wider range of features.
 With an innovative dashboard software that provides these five interactive features as well as the previously mentioned 15 necessary features, you can prepare stunning interactive data visualizations of your business data.
 Better yet, you can easily do it on your own with a few clicks and with no advanced IT skills.
 Don’t believe us?
 Start your free trial and check for yourself.
 You can create your first charts and dashboard in minutes.